-T is a good idea to cover the top of a heavy hammer with
+T is a good idea to cover the L top of a heavy hammer with

-a piece of thin leather as shown, so that if the head works loose it cannot fly off.
+thin leather as shown, so that if the head works loose it cannot fly off.
 Stretch the leather tightly over the head of the hammer and nail it to each side .- (G. E. Justice).